lerna-lite/lerna-lite/README.md

 # install any of the optional commands (refer to installation table)
 npm install @lerna-lite/publish -D -W
 ```
-> **Note** on `changelog.md`, you might see a lot of diff changes in your `changelog.md` files after switching to Lerna-Lite and that is totally expected since Lerna-Lite has code in place to remove extra empty lines that Lerna was adding for no reason.
+> **Note** you might see a lot of diff changes across your `changelog.md` files after switching to Lerna-Lite and that is totally expected since Lerna-Lite has code in place to remove empty lines that were added by Lerna for no real reason.

 ## Project Demo?

 You want to see a project demo?
-Sure, you're looking at it 😉
+Sure... you're looking at it 😉

 Yes indeed, this project was originally created as an NPM Workspace and later migrated to a [pnpm workspaces](https://pnpm.io/workspaces) for the sole purpose of demoing and testing its own code.
 All changelogs and versions are created and published by the lib itself, how sweet is that?
 You can also see that Lerna-Lite project has its own [`lerna.json`](https://github.com/lerna-lite/lerna-lite/blob/main/lerna.json) config file as well to run properly (take a look to see how it works).